 Examples of depth (and attempted depth) in the other Star Wars films:

 This is actually a pretty good shot, as the hallway is clearly drawing our eye toward Obi-Wan’s goal: Qui-Gon and Darth Maul.
 Obi-Wan fits nicely in the foreground and his destination in the background.
 However, it’s missing something important that gives a shot not just good depth, but great depth: a third point of interest.
 With only Obi-Wan and his destination as the two objects that catch our eye, the image feels just a touch more flat than it could have been.

 Attack of the Clones:

 Lucas loves his grand, sweeping special effects shots, but a lot of the time they can feel rather flat… such as here.
-We have a legion of Clonetroopers, massive ships taking off to fight wars and other planets… and for some reason we’re not quite feeling a sense of grandeur.
+We have a legion of Clonetroopers as well as massive ships taking off to fight wars on other planets… and for some reason we’re not quite feeling a sense of grandeur.
 Again, it’s only because we really have two points of interest: the troopers and the ships.
 Which one is the focus of the scene?
 We have two points of contrasting color, but they’re both in the background and thus don’t really give much depth to the image.
 So, in the end, it lacks a three dimensional quality.

 Revenge of the Sith:

 This shot is designed to have depth to it.
 The lines on the floor point back, as do the lines of traffic in the distance.
 So, again, why does it feel flatter than it should?
 The CGI background may be to blame, but it’s the lack of points of interest in the shot.
 They want you to see the floor, Anakin and his men, and then the horizon, but neither the floor nor the horizon convey any information about the scene.
 There’s only one point of interest: Anakin and his men, which are on the same part of the picture.
 What should feel like an imposing force feels smaller than it should.

 Strangely enough, one of the best shots of the film is most likely an accident: